Estimated reading time: 6 minutes

 Prevention is important with heat illness.
-Before any illness happens, it is essential that children know that they should always be drinking plenty of liquids before, during, and after activities that are in hot, humid weather.
+Before any illness happens, it is essential that children know that they should always be drinking plenty of liquids before, during, and after activities that are in hot weather whether humid or dry.
 They need to do this even though they may not be thirsty.
 Try not to let the child participate in intense outdoor activity during the hottest hours of the day.
 Tell them that they need to come inside whenever they feel too hot.

 Nosebleeds sometimes happen with kids.
 If your child gets a nosebleed:

 - They need to sit upright, leaning forward.
 This reduces the blood pressure in the veins of the nose, and will help them avoid swallowing any blood.